Vulnerability watch, database, alert and management

 Companies must implement workarounds, and then install final patches.

-Vigil@nce describes daily these vulnerabilities and how to protect your systems.
+Vigil@nce describes daily these public vulnerabilities and how to protect your systems.

 The Vigil@nce vulnerability watch team publishes technical bulletins containing information on threats and their solutions.